 Section 1.
-The Associate Vice President of the Graduate School chairs the Graduate Council.
-The chair convenes and presides over all Graduate Council meetings and performs those duties and responsibilities normally associated with the position.
-As the Chair, the Associate Vice President of the Graduate School votes only in the case of a tie.
-In the absence of the Associate Vice President of the Graduate School, the Vice President for Academic Affairs presides over the meeting.
-(The Vice President does not vote on Graduate Council matters)
+The head of the Graduate School chairs the Graduate Council.
+The chair convenes and presides over all Graduate Council meetings.
+As the Chair, the head of the Graduate School votes only in the case of a tie.
+In the absence of the head of the Graduate School, the Vice President for Academic Affairs presides over the meeting.
+The Vice President of Academic Affairs does not vote on Graduate Council matters.

 Section 2.
-The Associate Vice President of the Graduate School appoints a staff person to serve as a Secretary of the Graduate Council.
+The head of the Graduate School appoints a staff person to serve as Secretary of the Graduate Council.